CDCgov/cfa-subgroup-imputer/docs/index.md

 For our purposes, a group is an arbitrary subpopulation (possibly the entire population).
 In particular, we are thinking about groups of people, so while the mathematical presentation is general, the scope may in practice be somewhat more restricted.
 A group becomes a subgroup or supergroup only in relation to other groups.
-That is, 10 year olds is both a subgroup of children under 18, and a supergroup of children aged 10 years and 0 months, 10 years and 1 month, ans so on.
+That is, 10 year olds is both a subgroup of children under 18, and a supergroup of children aged 10 years and 0 months, 10 years and 1 month, and so on.

 We will assume that subgroups provided comprise the entire supergroup.
 That is, that there won't be a supergroup of children under 18 with subgroups 1-3 year olds, 4-11 year olds, and 12-17 year olds, as this is missing infants less than one year old.